r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 ---

+Before you can run a resource script, you need to identify the required parameters that need to be configured for the script to run

 <br /><br /><br />

 ##  HOW TO RUN RESOURCE SCRIPTS?
 <blockquote>You can run resource scripts from msfconsole or from the web interface.
-Before you can run a resource script, you need to identify the required parameters that need to be configured for the script to run.
-If you're a Metasploit Framework user, you can run a resource script from msfconsole or meterpreter prompt with the resource command or you can run a resource script when you start msfconsole with the -r flag (making msfconsole executing the resource script at startup).</blockquote>
+If you're a Metasploit Framework user, you can run a resource script from msfconsole or meterpreter prompt with the resource command or you can run a resource script when you start msfconsole with the -r flag (making msfconsole execute the resource script at startup).</blockquote>

-To run resource script at msfconsole start execute the follow commands in your terminal.
+To run resource script(s) at **msfconsole startup** execute the follow commands in your terminal:

-      msfconsole -r script.rc
       msfconsole -r /root/script.rc

-- **Run::from::inside::msfconsole::prompt**

-      msf > resource /root/script.rc
+To run resource script(s) **inside msfconsole** execute the follow commands in msfconsole:

-      msf exploit(multi/handler) > resource /root/script.rc
+      resource /root/script.rc

-- **Run::from::inside::meterpreter::prompt**
+To run resource script(s) **inside meterpreter** execute the follow commands in meterpreter:

-      meterpreter > resource /root/script.rc
+      resource /root/script.rc

 <blockquote>Remmenber: To start postgresql service before using msf: sudo service postgresql start</blockquote>